Forest-Economics-Goettingen/optimLanduse/README.md

 data are required:

--   *coefTable*: The package is only capable of processing a long-oriented type of data structure.
+-   *coefTable*: The package is only capable of processing a long-oriented type of data structure (Table 1).
 All combinations of land-cover (landUse) alternatives and indicators have to be listed vertically.
 Each row must contain the average expectation, the uncertainty, and the direction of the respective land-cover and indicator combination.
 The column names of the table must follow the expected nomenclature displayed below.
-You also find this format in the built-in example tables **exampleGosling.xlsx** or
+You also find this format in the built-in example tables **exampleGosling.xlsx** or **exampleEmpty.xlsx**.
-    **exampleEmpty.xlsx**.
 All further columns will be dropped if passed.

+*Table 1: Example of the data set from Gosling et al. (2020) to illustrate the required data structure.*
 <p align="center">
 <img width="673.4" height="298.2" src="./man/figures/exampleGraphic.png">
 </p>

-*Table 1: Example of the data set from Gosling et al. (2020) to illustrate the required data structure.*

 \| See the help files of the *exampleData()* and *initScenario()* functions for more details.
 An empty template (incl. predefined